Sales metrics: When, how, and why to track them

 Keeping your pipeline as healthy as possible requires a deep understanding of how deals are progressing and any issues that might be holding things up.

-Number of Qualified Leads
+Number of qualified leads

 Filling your sales pipeline with under-qualified leads won’t do your team much good: In fact, it’ll muddy the waters and negatively impact reps’ close rates.
 Tracking the number of qualified leads (based on your team’s specific criteria) in your pipeline over a given period of time can help you better optimize your prospecting process.

-Win Rate
+Win rate

 Deal win rate is calculated by dividing the number of closed, won deals in a particular time period by the number of opportunities created during that same period.
 It’s a great way to determine how effective your team is at getting deals across the finish line and onboarding new clients.

 Typically, smaller deals take a shorter amount of time to close than larger, enterprise-level deals, which generally require more decision-makers.
 Average deal size helps your team fine-tune their sales strategy, target accounts that will likely close in a desired amount of time, and increase pipeline velocity.
-Calculate average deal size by adding the value of all your closed deals, then dividing it by the total number of deals.
+Calculate the average deal size by adding the value of all your closed deals, then dividing it by the total number of deals.

 Your customer acquisition cost (CAC) is the amount it costs your sales and marketing teams to land a new client.
 If your CAC is high, your team can re-evaluate the efficiency of their spend, identify areas of unnecessary spend, and more accurately assess their growth capabilities.
 CAC is calculated by dividing the sum of your marketing and sales costs by the number of closed deals during a particular period of time.